IshitaApan/Saga-Pattern/README.md

 ### What is the solution?
 1. `Two phase commit (2PC)` : 2PC handles every transaction in two phases, *Prepare Phase* & *Commit Phase*. *Transaction Coordinator* maintains the life cycle of transaction.
+*Prepare Phase*: In this phase, the controlling node would ask all the participating nodes if they are ready to commit.
+The participating nodes would then respond in yes or no.
+*Commit Phase*: Then, if all the nodes had replied in affirmative, the controlling node would ask them to commit, else even if one node replied in negative, it’ll ask them to roll back.
 To understand 2PC architecture in detail you can [see here](https://medium.com/swlh/handling-transactions-in-the-microservice-world-c77b275813e0)
 2. `SAGA Pattern` : A saga is a sequence of local transactions where each transaction updates data within a single service.
 The first transaction is initiated by an external request corresponding to the system operation, and then each subsequent step is triggered by the completion of the previous one.
 SAGA is one of the best way to ensure the consistency of the data in a distributed architecture without having a single ACID transaction.
 SAGA commits multiple compensatory transactions at different stages ensuring to rollback when required.